-The NO_X and CO emission factors for the reboilers were identified from an Enertek letter dated August 19, 1994.
-The VOC and SO2 emission factors were identified from an InFab letter dated July 22, 1998.
+The NO_X and CO emission factors for the reboiler emission calculations are from an Enertek letter dated August 19, 1994.
+The VOC and SO2 emission factors are from an InFab letter dated July 22, 1998.
 The particulate and lead emissions were calculated using AP-42 emission factors from Table 1.4-2.
-HAP emissions were calculated using GRI-HAPCalc 3.0.
+HAP emissions were calculated using GRI-HAPCalc 3.01.
 All emissions were calculated assuming each reboiler operates 8,760 hours per year.

-The dehydrator reboilers (uncontrolled) startup with less fuel input than during steady-state operation, so emissions are lower than during steady-state operation.
-During shutdown, the fuel supply stops quickly, but air flow may not, causing the continued formation of NO_X .
-Even so, with no fuel, NO_X formation should be less than during steady-state operation.
+The dehydrator reboilers startup with less fuel input than during steady-state operation, so emissions are lower than during steady-state operation.
+During shutdown, the fuel supply stops quickly, but air flow may not, resulting in the continued formation of NOx.
+Even so, with no natural gas fuel the NOx formation should be less than during steady-state operation.
 Emissions due to scheduled maintenance are negligible as the units are not in operation.